 Q: Do you have any advice for writers?

-I have an entire section of this website devoted to advice for writers!
+I have a section of this website devoted to advice for writers.

 Q: Do you really know the Grace children?
 Can I have their address?

-I really know the three kids who told us the story, but their real names were changed in the books.
-I also can’t give out their address.
-Their parents are very concerned about protecting their anonymity.
+Tony and I know three kids on whom the Grace kids were based, but their names were changed in the books.
+Unfortunately, I can’t give out their address as they wish to protect their anonymity.

 Q: Are you ever going to write more Modern Faerie Tale books?